HassanSamine/Plant-Pulse/Arduino Board/Arduino-Paper.md

 The key role of Arduino is to process input data and execute output actions based on the logic you define in the code.
 Here’s how the process unfolds:

 1. **Hardware**: Select an Arduino board suitable for your project’s requirements.
 All Arduino boards share the common feature of a microcontroller but may differ in specifications like size, power, and input/output pins.
 2. **IDE**: Use the Arduino IDE to write your code.
 This software simplifies coding and debugging, providing essential tools to upload the program to your board.
 IDE stands for Integrated Development Environment.
+Here you can find a tutorial on how to download the Arduino IDE (https://www.youtube.com/watch?v=3awCkLS7gHI&ab_channel=ProgrammingKnowledge2).
 3. **Code (Sketch)**: The code you write is referred to as a sketch.
 Arduino sketches are based on C and C++ programming languages but include specialized functions for Arduino, making them beginner-friendly.
 Learning Arduino coding can also pave the way for mastering other programming languages.

 ### Why Learn Arduino?